AgentMC/Sao20/Translate/En/Part6.md

 Ronye deeply inhaled fragrant air, thinking that they will go out more now.

 On the little hill not far away, a chestnut horse, tied to a standing tree, was carelessly grassing.
-There was, a flock of about ten white water birds by the lakeshore, and butterflies fluttered from flower to flower.
+There was a flock of about ten white water birds by the lakeshore, and butterflies fluttered from flower to flower.
 As usual, there were no human figures besides the two apprentice knights.

 "It’s a shame, these territories were released, I wish people from the central capital come and play here..."